Moneyba/booster/docs/README.md

   firebase: { ... }
 }
 ```

+Depending on the service or provider you are using, the process to configure custom claims to a user is different.
+If you need help looking for a way to set your custom claims, get in touch with the community or create an issue.

 Once you have the token with the auth provider of choice, simply pass it in the requests through the header: